-Rio Salado also strives to serve traditionally unserved and underserved communities through programs such as GoArmyEd, Adult Basic Education, GED preparation, Monterrey Tech computer training, Adult ACE, Workforce Readiness and Adult Re-Entry for incarcerated students, ESL online courses and Dual Enrollment opportunities with local high schools.
+Rio Salado also strives to serve traditionally unserved and underserved communities through programs such as GoArmyEd, Adult Basic Education, GED preparation, Community Education computer training, Adult ACE, Workforce Readiness and Adult Re-Entry for incarcerated students, ESL online courses and Dual Enrollment opportunities with local high schools.

-Rio Salado is ranked 2nd in the nation for 1-year certificates by U.S. Department of Education, and is one of the Top 10 Digitally Savvy Colleges, as named by the Center for Digital Education.
+Rio Salado is ranked 6th in the nation for 1-year certificates by the U.S. Department of Education, and is one of the Top 10 Digitally Savvy Colleges, as named by the Center for Digital Education.
+It was also selected by G.I.
+Jobs magazine as a "Military Friendly School" for its dedication to providing military veterans with a quality education.